ion2014/indexing-wzyken1102/README.md

 for future use.
 * `Hashtable<String, Column> attributes` is the collection of columns and the attribute name corresponding to those columns.
-* `ArrayList<Boolean> valid` is an array that indicates whether a tuple is valid or not (for example, when the tuple is deleted)
+* `Vector<Boolean> valid` is an array that indicates whether a tuple is valid or not (for example, when the tuple is deleted)

-Internally, the column-oriented storage allows the `Table` to use the index of a tuple in its column as the tuple's id.
+Internally, the column-oriented storage allows the `Table` to use the position of a tuple in its column as the tuple's id.
 In the code below, `Tuple` t1 will be referenced internally with id 0, t2 with id 1, and t3 with id 2. `Tuple` t2's value for attribute "A" can be accessed in the Column corresponding to attribute A equivalent to `columnA[0]`.